HomeLatest NewsEnterprise ITMicrosoft releases beta version of Windows 11 for testing

 For starters, to install the beta you’ll need a compatible computer.
 Figuring out if your hardware will work with the next version of Windows has been notoriously tricky to pin down, but Microsoft’s article about preparing for Insider builds directs people to its system requirements page.

-The company has said that it will be paying close attention to how well 7th Gen and AMD Zen 1 CPUs work during the testing period, so it’s possible those systems could be allowed to run the beta but not the final release.
+The company has said that it will be paying close attention to well 7th Gen Intel and Zen 1 CPUs work during the testing period, so it’s possible those systems could be allowed to run the beta but not the final release.

 Advertisement